|Nutritional Guidelines (per serving)|

 - 1 tablespoon fresh lemon juice

-Mix the flour, salt, curry powder, and cayenne pepper together in a large bowl.
+In a large bowl, mix the flour, salt, curry powder, and cayenne pepper.
 Add the scallops to the bowl and toss until thoroughly coated in the spiced flour mixture.

-Melt the butter in a large skillet over medium-high heat.
+In a large skillet over medium-high heat, melt the butter.
 Add the scallops to the butter and sauté, turning once, until they are golden brown on both sides, about 4 minutes.
 Transfer the scallops to a plate and cover to keep warm.